sawubona-repo/KETE-HS20-WORK/LB0-Kickoff/HOWTO_Setup-GitHub-Account.md

 ## What is GitHub?

 GitHub is a hosting platform for Git repositories.
-You can use Git on its own without Github (and other similar platforms), but it's difficult to collaborate or share your code with. others.
+You can use Git on its own without Github (and other similar platforms), but it's difficult to collaborate or share your code with others.

 - **Git is the version control system, the tool that tracks changes to our files over time**
 - **Github is a hosting service for projects that use Git.**